isahy042/ComputerGamef24/README.md

 the function spawn_cup() and drop_cups() spawns and drops the cup ([cups](dist/asset/cups.png)) by setting the position of the appropriate sprites.

-the timer and score ([numbers](dist/asset/integers.png) are set in the draw() function.
+the timer and score ([numbers](dist/asset/integers.png)) are set in the draw() function.

-The pipeline reads and writes to the asset/ folder in the .exe
+The pipeline reads and writes to the asset/ folder of the executable.

 **How To Play**